 4. The Kempinski Hotel Munich

-The Kempinski Hotel Munich is a luxurious 5-star hotel located in the heart of the city.
+The Kempinski Hotel Munich is a luxurious 5-star hotel in the heart of the city.
 It offers guests luxurious accommodations and top-notch amenities, including a spa, fitness center, and pool.

 5. The Eurostars Book Hotel

 The Eurostars Book Hotel is a stylish and affordable option for those looking to stay in Munich during Oktoberfest.
-It’s located just a few minutes from the city center and offers guests comfortable rooms and excellent service.
+It’s just a few minutes from the city center and offers guests comfortable rooms and excellent service.

 6. The AllYouNeed Hotel